wintechis/TD-Browser/README.md

 # TD-Browser

-## A Beginner-friendly Web-Client for the Web of Things
+<strong>A Beginner-friendly Web-Client for the Web of Things</strong>

-I introduce the TD-Browser which enables visual interactions with Web Things by generating user interface elements from Thing Descriptions.
-The target group are beginners who did not yet understand the concept of the Web of Things.
+TD-Browser enables visual interactions with Web Things by generating user interface elements from Thing Descriptions.

 ## Live Demo